China probe finds FedEx may have held back over 100 Huawei packages, says report | Malay Mail

 The report comes a day after Huawei said US-listed company Flex “seized” its goods in China.

-Huawei told Reuters yesterday that its contract manufacturer Flex had withheld some 700 million yuan (RM418.8 million) worth of goods in its China factory, confirming a report by Chinese government-backed newspaper Global Times.
+Huawei told Reuters yesterday that its contract manufacturer Flex had withheld some 700 million yuan worth of goods in its China factory, confirming a report by Chinese government-backed newspaper Global Times.

 Flex kept the Huawei assets in its factory in the southern city of Zhuhai after the US blacklisting and caused losses for Huawei, according to the report.